Circuit realization and hardware linearization of monotone operator equilibrium networks: Computational experiment

 The network consists of four crossbar arrays, configured as in Figure~\ref{fig:cascade}, with an additional set of synaptic weights at the input ports of the first network.
 The numbers of ports between each layer are $(10, 9, 7, 8, 4)$.
 The training parameters are the resistances, current offsets at the output ports of each layer and synaptic weights.
 A random instantiation of the circuit is used to generate 10 training samples, which are then used to train the network with initial resistances of $100\,\Omega$, current offsets of zero and synaptic weights equal to the layer index (1 to 4).

 Stochastic gradient descent is performed on the objective function $\norm{\by - \by_d}^2$, using several methods to compute the gradient.
 Figure~\ref{fig:experiment} (top) shows training curves using equilibrium backpropagation on an idealized model and using hardware linearization simulated using the ngSPICE-41 circuit simulator.
 Diodes in the circuit simulation are modelled with a breakdown voltage of $50$ V, a reverse-bias saturation current of $1\times10^{-13}$ A and an ideality factor of $1.05$.
+For the purposes of hardware linearization, the diode is considered to be conducting if $v > 0$ and non-conducting if $v \leq 0$.
 The training curves are almost identical, indicating that, although hardware linearization assumes ideal diodes, the error introduced by realistic diode models does not have a significant detrimental effect on the training performance.

 The second experiment, illustrated in the bottom of Figure~\ref{fig:experiment}, investigates the robustness of training to errors both in the nominal resistances and in the gradient updates, simulating the effect of switching errors in memristors.
-Initial resistances are sampled from a normal distribution, centred at $100\, \Omega$, with a variance of $5\%$.
-At each training step, the updated resistance value is normally distributed about its nominal value with a variance of $10\%$.
+Initial resistances are sampled from a normal distribution, centered at $100\, \Omega$, with a standard deviation of $5\%$.
+At each training step, the updated resistance value is normally distributed about its nominal value with a standard deviation of $10\%$.
 Training is compared using hardware linearization on the true circuit model, which automatically takes into account errors from nominal resistances, and equilibrium backpropagation performed on the nominal model.
 It can be seen that the training curve for the latter technique exhibits much larger transients in error than that of the former.
-It it also interesting to note that both methods eventually outperform the ideal, noise-free training procedure of the previous experiment.
+It is also interesting to note that both methods eventually outperform the ideal, noise-free training procedure of the previous experiment.
 This is in line with previous observations that adding noise to the gradient improves learning \cite{Neelakantan2015}.

+A more realistic simulation would model the effects of parasitic reactance.
+Such effects will have no impact on the stability of the circuit: the circuit will remain a feedforward interconnection of passive circuits \cite{Hughes2017} and, subject to non-zero resistance on each branch, which is generically the case in a non-ideal realization, the circuit will also be stable.
+Parasitic reactance may, however, limit the frequency at which hardware linearization may be performed, and a hardware realization that mitigates this effect is an interesting topic for future research.